water3d/eedl/docs/source/user_guide/index.rst

 What is EEDL?
 ==============

-eedl combines the functionality of what normally would take several packages into one.
-This makes working with eedl easier and more consistent that when working with other modules.
+EEDL combines the functionality of what normally would take several packages into one.
+This makes working with eedl easier and more stream-lined that when working with other modules.

 ====================
 How to install EEDL